JasonYangggggggg/Medical_Prediction_Application/README.md

 # Medical_Prediction_Application

-This is an Application to help predicting illness base on symptoms entry and image processing.
+This is an AI Application Chat Bot to help predicting illness base on symptoms entry and image processing.

 Tech used: Django, Sk-learn, Deep learning, React, Large Language Model, Mongodb